ebdrup/json-schema-benchmark/reports/revalidator.md

 `dependencies with escaped characters, invalid object 3`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `dependencies with escaped characters, invalid object 4`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `simple enum validation, something else is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`heterogeneous enum validation, something else is invalid`|Expected result: `false` but validator returned: `"Cannot convert undefined or null to object"`
+`heterogeneous enum validation, something else is invalid`|Expected result: `false` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
 `heterogeneous enum validation, objects are deep compared`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `heterogeneous enum validation, extra properties in object is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `heterogeneous enum-with-null validation, null is valid`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**